Tsunami014/Blaze-Sudio/BlazeSudio/collisions/README.md

 PLEASE NOTE: If you are using precompiled ones I may have forgotten to compile them and they may be behind.
 Just sayin', thass all...

 BUT if you are using the main release I *should* have compiled everything for you.

-# How to use
-Regular: `from BlazeSudio import collisions`

-To debug (will probably be very very much slower): `from BlazeSudio.collisions.lib import collisions`